psf/pyperf/doc/examples.rst

 -------------------

-Benchmark using the :meth:`Runner.bench_func` method to measure the time elasped when sleeping 1 ms:
+Benchmark using the :meth:`Runner.bench_func` method to measure the time elapsed when sleeping 1 ms:

 .. literalinclude:: examples/bench_func.py